emmett-framework/severus/docs/quickstart.md

     n2: "{n} items"
 ```

-and we can translate our strings properly:
+So we can translate our strings properly:

 ```python
 with language("en"):